About the author

 Then, you do not lose the client, and they continue to come to your business.

-Not asking for referrals
+Not Asking for Referrals

 So many freelancers wait for clients to come to them instead of asking previous and current clients for referrals.
-World of mouth is still a powerful way to market a business, so ask people to refer you to other business owners.
+Word of mouth is still a powerful way to market a business, so ask people to refer you to other business owners.

 Make sure you take at least 50% upfront.

-Not focusing on a niche or industry
+Not Focusing on a Niche or Industry

 Freelancers make the big mistake of not thinking like a business.

 What is your end goal?
 Do you want to become an agency and have a team of freelancers working for you?
-Or, are you freelancing to save enough money to quit your office-based job?
+Or are you freelancing to save enough money to quit your office-based job?

 Share This Guide